-7 Natural Drinks to Balance Hormones [Recipes Included]
+7 Natural Hormone-Balancing Drinks to Try

-Meanwhile, an often overlooked but essential part of a hormone balance diet is consuming nutritious, natural drinks.
+But, an often overlooked but essential part of a hormone balance diet is consuming nutritious, natural drinks.

 Luckily, it’s super easy to include drinks to balance hormones in your diet.
+These recipes are not only effective but also delicious.
+So, let's dive into the world of natural hormonal harmony!

-7 Drinks to Balance Hormones & Their Recipes
+7 Drink Recipes to Balance Hormones

-#1.
-Lemon Water
+1. Lemon Water

-It takes your body approximately eight hours (depending on your sleep schedule) to dehydrate and lose vasopressin.
+It takes your body about eight hours (depending on your sleep schedule) to dehydrate.
 And if you’ve had a big dinner the night before, your digestive tract might also be irritated and throw off your hormones.
+What can help?
+A cup of warm lemon water first thing in the morning.

 What Does it Help With